akhileshmusuku/myRetail/README.md

 # Approach 2 (Scalable application using Eureka service discovery)

+This approach concentrates on implementing a microservice architecture using multiple instances of the main application running in parallel.
+It uses Eureka web server, client for service registry, discovery respectively.
+Client application (client-application-0.0.1-SNAPSHOT.jar) is used to call the main application(product-0.0.1-SNAPSHOT.jar) using Eureka

 ## Setup:

-Clone the project and import three project folders (Product, discovery-server, client-application)  into Eclipse and run all of them as Java applications.
+Clone the project, navigate to Target folder and import three project folders (Product, discovery-server, client-application)  into Eclipse and run all of them as Java applications.

 Or